mvolkmann/mvolkmann.github.com/programming/sed-article.md

 that describes the input lines for which the command should be run.
 When no address is specified, the command is run on all input lines.

-Addresses are frequently used to identify lines on which substitutions will be made or lines that will be deleted.
+Addresses are frequently used to identify the lines on which substitutions will be made or the lines that will be deleted.

 There are many kinds of supported addresses including:

 - a line number
   For example, `7` runs only on line 7.

-- a range of line numbers (referred to as L,H for low to high)
+- a range of line numbers (referred to as "L,H" for low to high)
   For example, `8,12` runs only on lines 8 to 12 inclusive.
   The high line number can be `$` to make the range end at the last line.